-ESTIMATED

-PROCUREMENT

-VALUE PROCUREMENT

-(\$, Canadian Funds, POLICY

-exclusive of applicable

-taxes)

-\$100,000 - \$249,999 City Manager or Authorized Delegate unless any of the conditions in subsection (3) of this Policy # 2 apply, then Council approval is required.
+ESTIMATED PROCUREMENT VALUE (\$, Canadian Funds, exclusive of applicable taxes) APPROVAL AUTHORITY POLICY # 2 PROCUREMENT POLICY \$250,000 or greater Council - previously approved budget for the procurement.
 For linear construction Contracts issued in conjunction with the Public Works Department, the General Manager of Public Works or Authorized Delegate unless any of the conditions in subsection (3) of this Policy # 2 apply, then Council approval is required.
-Policy # 5.3 - Request for Tenders Policy # 5.4 - Request for Proposals

-\$250,000 or greater Council For linear construction Contracts issued in conjunction with the Public Works Department, the General Manager of Public Works or Authorized Delegate unless any of the conditions in subsection (3) of this Policy # 2 apply, then Council approval is required.
 For all other Contracts, the City Manager or Authorized Delegates unless any of the conditions in subsections (3) and (4) of this Policy # 2 apply, then Council approval is required.
-Policy # 5.3 - Request for Tenders Policy # 5.4 - Request for Proposals Policy # 11 - Non-competitive Procurements (single source)
+Policy # 5.3 - Request for Tenders Policy # 5.4 - Request for Proposals \$250,000 or greater Council Policy # 11 - Non-competitive Procurements (single source)

-- (3) The Client Department in conjunction with the Procurement Section shall submit a report to Council and the appropriate standing committee recommending award of a RFT or RFP if ANY of the following conditions apply: - (a) the value of the Bid being recommended for award and any contingency allowance are in excess of the Council approved budget including any contingency allowance, or - (b) for capital projects, when the final cost of the proposed project exceeds the amount provided in the Council approved capital budget for that project by more than 10 percent or \$250,000, whichever is less, or - (c) for RFTs, the award is not being made for the Lowest Compliant Bid, or - (d) for RFPs, the award is not being made in accordance with evaluation methodology set out in the RFP, or - (e) where in the opinion of the City Manager, the Client Department's award recommendation is not in the best interest of the City, or - (f) there are Provincial or Federal government requirements for Council approval. - (4) The Client Department shall submit a report to Council and the appropriate standing committee recommending a single source procurement of \$250,000 or greater in accordance with Policy #11 Non-competitive Procurements. - (5) Council may delegate further Approval Authority as it considers necessary from time to time, including but not limited to, any extended time periods during which Council does not meet. - (6) The City's Director of Financial Services shall prepare a monthly status report to Council on Request for Tenders and Request for Proposals of a value in excess of \$100,000, which shall identify those procurements: - (a) which have been issued, but not yet closed, - (b) which have closed and are under review, and - (c) which have been awarded or cancelled, since the previous monthly status report.

-- (7) The issuance and approval of award of a Revenue Generating Contract of any value requires the approval of the General Manager of the Client Department or Designate.
-It will be at the discretion of the General Manager of the Client Department or Designate whether to also seek Council approval on the issuance and/or approval of award of a Revenue Generating Contract. - (8) Acceptance of a Sponsorship of any value requires the approval of the General Manager of the Client Department or Designate.
-It will be at the discretion of the General Manager of the Client Department or Designate whether to also seek Council approval on the City's acceptance of a Sponsorship.
+- (3) The Client Department in conjunction with the Procurement Section shall submit a report to Council and the appropriate standing committee recommending award of a RFT or RFP if ANY of the following conditions apply: - (a) the value of the Bid being recommended for award and any contingency allowance are in excess of the Council approved budget including any contingency allowance, or - (b) for capital projects, when the final cost of the proposed project exceeds the amount provided in the Council approved capital budget for that project by more than 10 percent or \$250,000, whichever is less, or - (c) for RFTs, the award is not being made for the Lowest Compliant Bid, or - (d) for RFPs, the award is not being made in accordance with evaluation methodology set out in the RFP, or - (e) where in the opinion of the City Manager, the Client Department's award recommendation is not in the best interest of the City, or - (f) there are Provincial or Federal government requirements for Council approval. - (4) The Client Department shall submit a report to Council and the appropriate standing committee recommending a single source procurement of \$250,000 or greater in accordance with Policy #11 Non-competitive Procurements. - (5) Council may delegate further Approval Authority as it considers necessary from time to time, including but not limited to, any extended time periods during which Council does not meet. - (6) The City's Director of Financial Services & Corporate Controller shall prepare a quarterly status report to Council on Request for Tenders and Request for Proposals which shall identify those procurements: - (a) which have been issued, but not yet closed, - (b) which have closed and are under review, and - (c) which have been awarded or cancelled, - since the previous status report. - (7) The issuance and approval of award of a Revenue Generating Contract of any value requires the approval of the General Manager of the Client Department.
+It will be at the discretion of the General Manager of the Client Department whether to also seek Council approval on the issuance and/or approval of award of a Revenue Generating Contract. - (8) Acceptance of a Sponsorship of any value requires the approval of the General Manager of the Client Department.
+It will be at the discretion of the General Manager of the Client Department whether to also seek Council approval on the City's acceptance of a Sponsorship.

-POLICY # 3 - Specifications
+POLICY #3 - Specifications